piroff/wordpress/README.md

 ## Installation

 Download the current project (git clone it, or else) to your system.
-You may want to review the default preset configurtion in terraform.tfvars file in the project root directory:
+You may want to review the default preset configuration in terraform.tfvars file in the project root directory:

 ```hcl
 region = "eu-west-1"